-B1) To develop through a transparent and inclusive process a science-based ABS oyster recovery and adaptive management plan for both commercial and recreational industries that includes: broad stakeholder and community support; a long-term, comprehensive monitoring plan that is provided to, with the goal of implementation will be carried out by state agencies and their contractors; a regulatory framework that allows for rapid modifications when needed to address changing environmental conditions; and enforceable regulations that contain penalties sufficient to deter violations and harm to the resource.
+B1) Using strategies and actions identified in this document (the Plan), develop a separate science-based oyster recovery and adaptive management plan through a transparent and inclusive process involving both commercial and recreational industries and includes: broad stakeholder and community support; a long-term, comprehensive monitoring plan that will be is provided to, with the goal of implementation by state agencies and their contractors; a regulatory framework that allows for rapid modifications when needed to address changing environmental conditions; and enforceable regulations that contain penalties sufficient to deter violations and harm to the resource.
 This Plan must be constructed with the direct involvement of entities within the State of Florida (e.g., FWC, FDACS, State Legislature) in cooperation with other relevant agencies to enhance the likelihood of consideration for implementation.